 Dating at any age can be nerve-racking, intimidating, and feel stressful.
-First impressions really matter on a first date, and so none of these are looks you want to project!
-You want to look confident, friendly, and maybe even flirty.
+First impressions really matter on a first date.
+You want to look confident, friendly, and perhaps even flirty.

 Dressing for casual dates:

 coffee shop dates, a walk in the park, Sunday brunch

 You don't want to be overdressed for casual dates, but being underdressed can easily send the wrong message.
 You could come off looking aloof, bored, or like you don’t care.
 And you do, so dress the part!
 Casual does not mean sloppy.

 Outfit: Wear well-fitting jeans or a slim leg chino style trouser.